MarcoANT9/marcoANT9/README.md

 * Horror movies and books.
 * Solving problems (also puzzles).
 * Work with my hands (as in cooking or crafting).
-* Study and understand complex systems (specially those involving math.
+* Study and understand complex systems (specially those involving math).
 </details>

 <table align="center">